 Short as it is Bilder provides a capsule of memorable outings in pre-Prohibition America.
 Pabst’s “very dark” Kulmbacher is memorialized.
 So is musty ale in Washington, or at Keen’s steakhouse in New York.
 Different American lagers get attention, Chianti in New York, gin-and-vermouth, and much else.

 The beer often was “got down”, as Mencken liked to put it, at sessions of the Saturday Night Club.
 This was a group of friends – doctors, professors, professional musicians, writers – who met to drink beer and play music.
 An image of the group c.
 1914, drinking from lidded steins in Baltimore, was preserved by Maryland Digital Archives.
 Mencken is at the far left.

-The Herr Abner referred to ran the Abner-Drury brewery in Washington.
-The way Mencken refers to him suggests the brewery’s pilsner rivalled Mencken’s king of beers, the true pilsner of Bohemia.
-Abner’s beer was probably Royal Pilsen, which appeared after Repeal for a time.
-Generally, Mencken was lukewarm on American lager and therefore, those he mentioned must have been particularly good.
+Herr Abner mentioned ran the Abner-Drury brewery in Washington.
+The way Mencken refers to him suggests the pilsner rivalled Mencken’s king of beers, the true pilsner of Bohemia.
+Abner’s beer was probably Royal Pilsen, which returned after Repeal for a time.
+Generally, Mencken was lukewarm on American lager.
+Those he mentioned must have been particularly good.